petebids/petebids.github.io/_posts/2023-04-02-enteprise-grade-spring-boot-2023-Part-1.markdown

 and refer to an example I've implemented on [GitHub](https://github.com/petebids/todo-tx-outbox).

-My goal is that by the end of reading this article, folks who have worked through some SpringBoot tutorials will have somme insight on the next steps of the self-guided learning
+My goal is that by the end of reading this article, folks who have worked through some SpringBoot tutorials will have some insight on the next steps of the self-guided learning